 Embellished tops to hide your tummy

-That way, you draw the eyes upwards and away from your belly, putting the focus on your face and decolletage instead.
+You can use embellished tops to draw attention away from the belly.
+Look out for tops with some embellishment close to your face and neckline.
+That way, you draw the eyes upwards and away from your belly, putting the focus on your face and décolletage instead.

 tops that show off the shoulder

-You could choose cold shoulder, or off the shoulder tops to place the attention on the parts of your body you like and away from those parts that you aren’t so keen on.
+Another good way to take the focus off your belly is to put it elsewhere!
+You could choose cold-shoulder or off-the-shoulder tops to draw attention to the parts of your body you like and away from those you aren’t so keen on.

 V-neck